SamMcKeown/DataVisualization/README.md

+# DataVisualization
+A collection of data visualization techniques using `python`

-## DataVisualization
+## Contents
-Data visualization for storytelling.
-The cognitive considerations behind behind data storytelling.
+**StortyTellingWithData**: An introduction to data visualization for storytelling & the cognitive considerations behind visuals